-With the initial phase of trials of the Covaxin underway, logistics and supply chain industry face the Herculean task of maintaining the potency of the vaccine while distributing it across the country to serve a population of a whopping 1.33 billion people.
+With the initial phase of trials of the Covaxin underway, the logistics and supply chain industry faces the Herculean task of maintaining the potency of the vaccine while distributing it across the country to serve a population of a whopping 1.33 billion people.
 As vaccine manufacturers prepare themselves to run the race against time, we look at India’s ability to handle the logistics of the much-awaited COVID-19 vaccine.

 With the novel coronavirus taking over the reins of the world, the quest for a potent COVID-19 vaccine is being undertaken like never before.
 In such times of adversity, scientists across the world are grappling and racing against time to find a cure to alleviate the virus and the havoc that the pandemic has unleashed upon us.

 As we inch closer every day towards the development of the vaccine, the real victory against the viral disease will only be won when steps are taken to ensure that it reaches every corner of the country.